 If you don't finish your program before your graduation date and you'd like to complete the program there is an option to purchase a program extension.
 If you have any questions about program extensions please contact us and we can provide further details.

-Begin your application for our full 22-week or 42-week software engineering program or get started for free with 2-week bootcamp prep.
+Begin your application for our full 22-week or 42-week Online Software Engineering Program or get started for free with our Bootcamp Prep Course.

 Not sure how to navigate the world of code?
 We built this tool to help you find the answers you’re looking for.Coder's Compass